 When the festive season draws to an end, around 250 tonnes of real trees are thrown out when in fact they can be recycled if you take them to your nearest household waste recycling centre (but remove any decorations including tinsel and baubles please).
 Please check what days and time your nearest site is open.

-Remember, householders who will want to use commercial vehicles to take their Christmas domestic waste and recycling to the centres will need to apply for commercial vehicle and trailer (CVT) permits from the council and can do so by visiting Commercial Vehicle or Trailer (CVT) Permits.
+Householders who will want to use commercial vehicles to take their Christmas domestic waste and recycling to the centres will need to apply for commercial vehicle and trailer (CVT) permits from the council.
+You can do so by visiting Commercial Vehicle or Trailer (CVT) Permits.